 General comment on Figure 4

-If this example meant to be a comprehensive example, how it relates to framework picture? i.e. what is “Customer higher level” and “network controller”? and how they relate to TN and SMO Orchetration?
+how does this example relate to framework picture below? i.e. what is “Customer higher level” and “network controller”? and how they relate to TN and SMO Orchestration?

 Also what is the definition of IETF Network Slice in figure-4?